General QuestionsClick on the question to reveal the answer.

 - If you are interested in fiber internet and you have not filled out the form before.

 - If you have filled out the form before, but you are moving to a new residence.
 If so, please put your new address down on the form, not your previous one.

 What if a better technology comes along in a few years?

 Fiber networks are future proof.
 The speeds capable on fiber networks are still increasing with new electronics.
 These networks will have paid for themselves many times over before becoming obsolete.

 Some of us do.
 When Eisenhower decided to push the Interstate system, it was not the idea that everyone would have to use it.
 However, business and government functions were greatly improved by this massive infrastructure project.
 Over time more and more people recognized its value.
 We need more choices.
 Those that need fast and affordable connections should have the option.

 Broadband over electrical power lines is ultimately too expensive, delivers speeds that are too slow, and has too many bad side effects.

-In short, Wi-Fi is great for mobility, but does not offer competitively fast speeds or the reliability of wired connections.
-Fiber is a long term investment that facilitates wireless, but wireless is not a replacement for a full fiber-to-the-home network.
-A fiber network could actually lay the groundwork (literally) for a wireless network.
+In short, Wi-Fi is great for mobility, but does not offer competitively fast speeds or the reliability compared to wired connections.
+Fiber is a long-term investment that facilitates wireless, but wireless is not a replacement for a full fiber-to-the-home network.
+A fiber network could lay the groundwork (literally) for a wireless network.
 The fiber network would offer more potential locations to add wireless access points.

 What is Bandwidth?

-Bandwidth is the maximum amount of data that can be sent through a network channel over a given period of time.
-For example, a fiber-optic internet connection is capable of transmitting 1 Gigabit of data per second.
+Bandwidth is the maximum amount of data that can be sent through a network channel over a given period.
+For example, a fiber-optic internet connection can transmit 1 Gigabit of data per second.
 To read more on the topic of Bandwidth, check out this article!